-We are offering \$200,000,000 principal amount of our % Convertible Senior Notes due 2025 (the "notes").
-The notes will bear interest at a rate of % per year, payable semiannually in arrears on February 15 and August 15 of each year, beginning on August 15, 2019.
+We are offering \$200,000,000 principal amount of our 4.50% Convertible Senior Notes due 2025 (the "notes").
+The notes will bear interest at a rate of 4.50% per year, payable semiannually in arrears on February 15 and August 15 of each year, beginning on August 15, 2019.
 The notes will mature on February 15, 2025, unless earlier repurchased, redeemed or converted.

-Holders may convert their notes at their option at any time prior to the close of business on the business day immediately preceding November 15, 2024 only under the following circumstances: (1) during any calendar quarter commencing after the calendar quarter ending on March 31, 2019 (and only during such calendar quarter), if the last reported sale price of our common stock for at least 20 trading days (whether or not consecutive) during a period of 30 consecutive trading days ending on the last trading day of the immediately preceding calendar quarter is greater than or equal to 130% of the conversion price on each applicable trading day; (2) during the five business day period after any five consecutive trading day period (the "measurement period") in which the trading price (as defined below) per \$1,000 principal amount of notes for each trading day; (3) if we call any or all of the notes for redemption, at any time prior to the close of business on the scheduled trading day immediately preceding the redemption date; or (4) upon the occurrence of specified corporate events.
+Holders may convert their notes at their option at any time prior to the close of business on the business day immediately preceding November 15, 2024 only under the following circumstances: (1) during any calendar quarter commencing after the calendar quarter ending on March 31, 2019 (and only during such calendar quarter), if the last reported sale price of our common stock for at least 20 trading days (whether or not consecutive) during a period of 30 consecutive trading days ending on the last trading day of the immediately preceding calendar quarter is greater than or equal to 130% of the conversion price on each applicable trading day; (2) during the five business day period after any five consecutive trading day period (the "measurement period") in which the trading price (as defined below) per \$1,000 principal amount of notes for each trading day of the measurement period was less than 98% of the product of the last reported sale price of our common stock and the conversion rate on each such trading day; (3) if we call any or all of the notes for redemption, at any time prior to the close of business on the scheduled trading day immediately preceding the redemption date; or (4) upon the occurrence of specified corporate events.
 On or after November 15, 2024, until the close of business on the business day immediately preceding the maturity date, holders of the notes may convert their notes at any time, regardless of the foregoing circumstances.
 Upon conversion, we will pay or deliver, as the case may be, cash, shares of our common stock, or a combination of cash and shares of our common stock, at our election, as described in this prospectus supplement.

-The conversion rate for the notes will initially be shares of common stock per \$1,000 principal amount of notes (equivalent to an initial conversion price of approximately \$ per share of common stock).
+The conversion rate for the notes will initially be 236.7424 shares of common stock per \$1,000 principal amount of notes (equivalent to an initial conversion price of approximately \$4.22 per share of common stock).
 The conversion rate for the notes will be subject to adjustment in some events but will not be adjusted for any accrued and unpaid interest.
 In addition, following certain corporate events described in this prospectus supplement that occur prior to the maturity date of the notes or if we deliver a notice of redemption, in certain circumstances we will increase the conversion rate of the notes for a holder who elects to convert its notes in connection with such a corporate event or notice of redemption as the case may be.